 Got more apples?
-We went apple picking this year (see below) and had a ton of leftover apples.
-We made this apple crumble, and have been picking our way through our favorite apple recipes.
+We went apple picking this year and had lots of leftover apples.
+This apple crumble was a highlight, and have been picking our way through our favorite apple recipes ever since!
 Here are a few of our top picks for cooking with apples:

 - Best Apple Pie Recipe